 Data Acquisition

-Landsat 8 Operational Land Imager (OLI), Landsat 7 Enhanced Thematic Mapper Plus (ETM+), and Landsat 5 Thematic Mapper (TM) Level 1 TIFF 30 meter resolution data products were downloaded from USGS Global Visualization Viewer website.
-The imagery were acquired for January through March during 1996, 2005, and 2014 and then used to derive land cover classification for each year.
+Landsat 8 Operational Land Imager (OLI), Landsat 7 Enhanced Thematic Mapper Plus (ETM+), and Landsat 5 Thematic Mapper (TM) Level 1 TIFF 30-meter resolution data products were downloaded from USGS Global Visualization Viewer website.
+The imagery was acquired for January through March during 1996, 2005, and 2014 and then used to derive land cover classifications for each year.
 The land cover classifications were used to derive the change of land cover and land use over time.
 The classification image for 2014 was used to derive the current coverage of ocelot habitat within the study area.

-Terra Moderate Resolution Imaging Spectroradiometer (MODIS) 500 meter resolution MOD09A1 data product during January through March in 2005 and 2014 were downloaded using the DEVELOP National Program Python Package (dnppy).
+Terra Moderate Resolution Imaging Spectroradiometer (MODIS) 500-meter resolution MOD09A1 data products during January through March in 2005 and 2014 were downloaded using the DEVELOP National Program Python Package (dnppy).
 The dnppy script for MODIS data retrieval pulled from databases from the United States Geographical Survey (USGS) and the National Snow and Ice Data Center (NSIDC).
 The data were used to derive Normalized Difference in Vegetation Index (NDVI).

-Terra Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Global Digital Elevation Model (GDEM) Level 3 30 meter resolution imagery were downloaded from the USGS Earth Explorer website.
+Terra Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Global Digital Elevation Model (GDEM) Level 3 30-meter resolution imagery were downloaded from the USGS Earth Explorer website.
 The Terra ASTER GDEM images were used to derive stream networks within the study area.

 Data Processing

 The Landsat images were processed by correcting the top of the atmosphere (TOA) reflectance by using the dnppy script.
-The TOA corrected images were then used in the Con tool in ArcMap 10.2.1.
+The TOA-corrected images were then used in the Con tool in ArcMap 10.2.1.
 This tool took out any negative and zero values within the images.
 The images were then combined using the Composite Band tool.
 This tool combined the Landsat bands into a single layer and then each image was set to a specific band combination (Landsat 8 6-5-4 & Landsat 7 & 5 5-4-3).
 The images were then mosaicked for each year and used to derive land cover classification.

-The Terra MODIS images were used to derive NDVI in ArcMap 10.2.1 using the raster calculator tool.
+The Terra MODIS images were used to derive NDVI in ArcMap 10.2.1 using the Raster Calculator tool.
 The equation used in the tool is listed in Figure (*).

 The Terra ASTER GDEM images were used to derive stream networks within the study area using ArcMap 10.2.1.
 The images were then used in the following tools mosaic, fill, flow direction, flow accumulation.
 (Still working on this section)